 The 10th Yorkshires lost their Commanding Officer and the next three senior officers, one of whom was Major Noyes, all within a few moments of each other.

 Ralph Noyes has no known grave and is commemorated on the Loos Memorial to the Missing in Dud Corner Cemetery.
-Captain Noyes left behind a widow, Florence and a 2-year old son, Richard.
+Captain Noyes left behind a widow, Florence, son Richard (age two) and three month old daughter, Rosemary.

 In his father’s footsteps